-- Our Summer dance schedule is posted on our calendar.
+- Our dance schedule is posted on our calendar.

 WHAT’S ALL THIS ABOUT LEVELS OF SQUARE DANCING?

 One of the neat things about Modern Western Square Dancing (which is what we are doing, by the way) is that there is a standard teaching order and groups of calls established by an organization called Callerlab.
-We use this system, which means that what you learn with us will let you dance with clubs all over the world.
+Using this Callerlab standardization you will be able dance with clubs all over the world.